excellalabs/intro-to-functional-scala/README.md

 **Scala is also object-oriented**.
 [Every value is an object](https://docs.scala-lang.org/tour/unified-types.html) (i.e. functions represented by objects are called function values).
 Types and behavior of objects are described by classes and traits.
 Classes are extended by subclassing & a mixin-based composition mechanism as a clean replacement for multiple inheritance.

 [Traits](https://docs.scala-lang.org/tour/traits.html) - for sharing interfaces and fields betweemn classes (like Java 8 interfaces).
 Can be extended by classes and objects but cannot be instantiated so have no parameters.
+Especially useful as generic types and with abstract methods.

 [Case classes](https://docs.scala-lang.org/tour/case-classes.html) - like regular classes that have an apply method by default that takes care of object construction, and are compared by structure, not reference.
 They are good for modeling immutable data.